pestphp/docs/pest3-now-available.md

 The `php` preset is a predefined set of expectations that can be used on any php project.
 It's not coupled with any framework or library.

-It avoids the usage of `die`, `var_dump`, and similar functions, and ensures you are not using deprecated PHP functions.
+It avoids the usage of `die`, `var_dump`, and similar functions, and ensures you are not using deprecated PHP functions. [source code](https://github.com/pestphp/pest/blob/3.x/src/ArchPresets/Php.php)

 ```php
 arch()->preset()->php();
 ```

-You may find all the expectations included in the `php` preset below in our [source code](https://github.com/pestphp/pest/blob/3.x/src/ArchPresets/Php.php).

 <a name="preset-security"></a>
 ### `security`

 The `security` preset is a predefined set of expectations that can be used on any php project.
 It's not coupled with any framework or library.

-It ensures you are not using code that could lead to security vulnerabilities, such as `eval`, `md5`, and similar functions.
+It ensures you are not using code that could lead to security vulnerabilities, such as `eval`, `md5`, and similar functions. [source code](https://github.com/pestphp/pest/blob/3.x/src/ArchPresets/Security.php)

 ```php
 arch()->preset()->security();
 ```

-You may find all the expectations included in the `security` preset below in our [source code](https://github.com/pestphp/pest/blob/3.x/src/ArchPresets/Security.php).

 <a name="preset-laravel"></a>
 ### `laravel`

 The `laravel` preset is a predefined set of expectations that can be used on [Laravel](https://laravel.com) projects.

-It ensures you project's structure is following the well-known Laravel conventions, such as controllers only have `index`, `show`, `create`, `store`, `edit`, `update`, `destroy` as public methods and are always suffixed with `Controller` and so on.
+It ensures you project's structure is following the well-known Laravel conventions, such as controllers only have `index`, `show`, `create`, `store`, `edit`, `update`, `destroy` as public methods and are always suffixed with `Controller` and so on. [source code](https://github.com/pestphp/pest/blob/3.x/src/ArchPresets/Laravel.php)

 ```php
 arch()->preset()->laravel();
 ```

-You may find all the expectations included in the `laravel` preset below in our [source code](https://github.com/pestphp/pest/blob/3.x/src/ArchPresets/Laravel.php).

 <a name="preset-strict"></a>
 ### `strict`

 The `strict` preset is a predefined set of expectations that can be used on any php project.
 It's not coupled with any framework or library.

-It ensures you are using strict types in all your files, that all your classes are final, and more.
+It ensures you are using strict types in all your files, that all your classes are final, and more. [source code](https://github.com/pestphp/pest/blob/3.x/src/ArchPresets/Strict.php)

 ```php
 arch()->preset()->strict();
 ```

-You may find all the expectations included in the `strict` preset below in our [source code](https://github.com/pestphp/pest/blob/3.x/src/ArchPresets/Strict.php).

 <a name="preset-relaxed"></a>
 ### `relaxed`

 The `relaxed` preset is a predefined set of expectations that can be used on any php project.
 It's not coupled with any framework or library.

-It is the opposite of the `strict` preset, ensuring you are not using strict types in all your files, that all your classes are not final, and more.
+It is the opposite of the `strict` preset, ensuring you are not using strict types in all your files, that all your classes are not final, and more. [source code](https://github.com/pestphp/pest/blob/3.x/src/ArchPresets/Relaxed.php)

 ```php
 arch()->preset()->relaxed();
 ```

-You may find all the expectations included in the `relaxed` preset below in our [source code](https://github.com/pestphp/pest/blob/3.x/src/ArchPresets/Relaxed.php).

 Just like regular architecture tests, you may ignore specific expectation targets using the `ignoring()` method.